yuyangz/Limerence/README.md

 Yuyang Zhang: PM/Frontend Expert

 Welcome to our lifestyle app, where users will be able to monitor and receive suggestions in regards to their dietary choices and exercise plan!
-After creating an account, you will be prompted to insert information about your music choice, basic profile information (e.g. age, weight), exercise preferences, etc. so that our schedule will be tailored to your needs.
+After creating an account, you will be prompted to insert information about your music choice and location so that our schedule will be tailored to your needs.
 For example, we will be suggesting music, food choices, and exercise sets, listed in both a recommendations page and a user-specific schedule.
 Recommendations will be tailored to the user and will change depending on the time of day, weather, and the user's preferences.
 If you come across any recommendations you like, you may also insert them into your schedule.
 Without further ado, please enjoy the health benefits of our app!

 Frontend is primarily managed through HTML and CSS.